sharapovaaand/dummy-client-js/README.md

 Delete a product.
 > **Note**
 >
-> Since DummyJSON is intended only for testing purposes, this function simulates a DELETE request, but does not make changes to the DummyJSON server.
+> Since DummyJSON is intended only for testing purposes, this function simulates a DELETE request, but does not make changes to the DummyJSON database.
 For more information, see the [DummyJSON documentation](https://dummyjson.com/docs/products#delete).
 ```javascript
 deleteProduct(id, auth = false)
 ```